NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 **I do not care about this second NuGet account, I want to change my login for first NuGet account with the second microsoft account.
 What do I do?**
 - If you wish to not care about the second NuGet account and still want to re-use the associated Microsoft account with email `account2@outlook.com`.
 You will first need to get rid of the other account.
 - Follow the steps to [delete user](#how-to-delete-my-nuget-account) for the second NuGet account `MyNuGetAccount2`.
+- Once your other account is deleted, you can retry the steps to [change microsoft account login](#how-to-change-my-microsoft-account-for-nuget-login).

 **Wait, I care about this second account too.
 I do not want to lose this account but change my associated account logins for first account**
 - You will need to create/use a third Microsoft account, say, with email `account3@outlook.com`.